 Fishing in winter can be challenging but rewarding.
-There is certainly is bites to have when you get location right and fish accordingly.
-February is the best time in the winter to get out, and here is some reasons why.
+There are certainly bites to had when you get location right and fish correctly.
+February Is For Winter Carp Fishing - Here's Why!

 Longer Daylight Hours

-Longer daylight hours will make the fish a lot more active.
+Over February the daylight hours become longer which will make the fish a lot more active.
 For a start the water has more time to absorb heat from the sun which will warm the water up and therefore it will make the fish more active.
 This will only become more evident as time goes by!
 On shallower lakes you will notice this a lot sooner than deeper lakes so with this in mind it may be worth targetting some shallower water on the lake as this will be warmer water!

 As well as this, the daylight will help wake the fish up.
 When it is dark for 13/14 hours of the day, the fish are bound to switch off as they're spending more time in the dark.
 Combine this with cold water the fish are likely to be a bit dormant.
 As the day light hours become longer the day light will help wake the fish up!